About me

 Announced Candidacy for House 68

-I made it official: I'm running for Georgia House District 68.
-This campaign is rooted in real life, powered by neighbors, and committed to bold, people-first solutions.
-I’m bringing experience, empathy, and action to the Capitol—not the same old political games.
+I’ve officially announced my candidacy for Georgia House District 68.
+This campaign is grounded in real life experiences, fueled by the support of my neighbors, and dedicated to implementing bold, people first solutions.
+I bring a wealth of experience, empathy, and a commitment to action to the Capitol, rather than engaging in the same old political games.

 Scroll to Top